 No joke: Snow hits northern New England on April Fools' Day

-It's April Fools' Day but it's no joke: People across northern New England woke up to a foot of heavy, wet snow on parts of the region Saturday and more is expected throughout the day.
-The storm caused power outages and numerous highway accidents.
+Tom Martin shovels snow off his boat on Saturday, April 1, 2017 in Portland, Maine.
+People across northern New England woke up to a foot of heavy, wet snow on parts of the region Saturday and more is expected throughout the day.

 Comments